brunch/brunch/docs/config.md

 ## `files`

-`Required, object`: `files` configures handling of application files: which compiler would be used on which file, what name should output file have etc.
+`Required, object`: `files` configures handling of application files: which compiler would be used on which file, what name should output file have etc. Any paths specified here must be listed in `paths.watched` as described above, for building.

 * `<type>`: `javascripts`, `stylesheets` or `templates`
     * joinTo: (required) describes how files will be compiled & joined together.
       Available formats:
         * 'outputFilePath' in order to have all source files compiled together to one
         * map of ('outputFilePath': [anymatch set](https://github.com/es128/anymatch#anymatch))
-      Note: Any paths specified here must be listed in `paths.watched` as described above, for building.
     * order: (optional) defines compilation order. `vendor` files will be compiled before other ones even if they are not present here.
         * before: [anymatch set](https://github.com/es128/anymatch#anymatch) defining files that will be loaded before other files
         * after: [anymatch set](https://github.com/es128/anymatch#anymatch) defining files that will be loaded after other files